 It’s November, so the holiday season is just about here.
 For a lot of Americans, that means overeating and weight gain.
 In fact, the average American gains around 5 pounds in the 2 month “holiday eating season.”

-And in my opinion, that’s not just unhealthy – it’s ridiculous.
+And that’s not just unhealthy – it’s ridiculous.

-That’s why I challenge my patients to make the holiday season the “holiday slim-down season.”
-I suggest trying to lose 5 pounds during this time of year to balance out everyone else’s 5 pound gain.
+That’s why Dr. Gundry challenges his patients to make the holiday season the “holiday slim-down season.”
+He suggests trying to lose 5 pounds during this time of year to balance out everyone else’s 5 pound gain.

 But that doesn’t mean giving up on the delicious flavors of the holidays…

-In fact, I just did an interview with K-ABC in Los Angeles where we talked about my go-to holiday recipes, like my signature Gluten-Free Millet Stuffing.
+In fact, he just did an interview with K-ABC in Los Angeles where he talked about go-to holiday recipes, like his signature Gluten-Free Millet Stuffing.

 It’s just like a classic bread stuffing, but with one SIMPLE swap: ditch the unhealthy bread and use cooked millet in its place.